-Colloidal silver is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW).
+Colloidal silver is being used as an anecdotal solution for its potential role in managing Topical Steroid Withdrawal (TSW), but there is minimal evidence of its efficacy.
 Colloidal silver has been used for centuries as a natural antibiotic and disinfectant.
 Today, it is gaining popularity as a topical treatment for skin conditions such as acne, eczema, and psoriasis.
 TSW is a complex illness and more research is required around the efficacy of colloidal silver.

 Topical steroid withdrawal is a complex health phenomena that can be described as a series of symptoms associated with the gradual or abrupt cessation of topical corticosteroid use.
 Symptoms of TSW can include red, itchy, and inflamed skin, as well as fatigue, anxiety, and depression.
 There is no known cure for TSW, but throughout Facebook groups and online communities, some people are suggesting that colloidal silver can help to relieve the symptoms.
 Please keep reading before you attempt to use colloidal silver to assist with Topical Steroid Withdrawal.